POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/installation-issues.rst

 `conda` can be very slow and sometimes gets stuck on "Verifying transaction" or "Executing transaction", especially when installing packages on a cluster.
 It creates many small files, which can be difficult for HPC clusters to solve.
 One way to speed up the installation is to use the `mamba` package manager, which is a drop-in replacement for `conda` but is much faster.
-Please proceed at your own discretion.
+Please proceed at your own discretion, as this has not been fully vetted.
 Alternatively, you can install the `libmamba` solver to speed up the solving process for new installations in a `conda` environment.
 To install the `libmamba` solver, run the following command in your environment or `base` environment:

 ```bash